-1. Organize by control categories– Questionnaires categories should be built around control frameworks, industry standards and regulations, and common areas of cybersecurity evaluation.
+1. Organize by control categories– Cyber security questionnaires should align with control frameworks, industry standards, regulations, and common evaluation areas.

-5. Track improvements– Questionnaires can be a useful tool for showing leadership areas in need of improvement, progress, and ROI.
-A questionnaire can serve as baseline for current state of security posture.
-As remediations are made, improvements can be documented and tracked for comparison.
+5. Track improvements– Questionnaires can be a useful tool for demonstrating leadership areas in need of improvement, progress, and ROI.
+They also help establish a baseline for the current state of security posture.
+As remediations are implemented, improvements can be documented and tracked for comparison.